8 Ways Being Too Frugal Is Costing You Money

 It doesn’t even have to be all that expensive.
 Some 60 percent of Americans who rent their homes or apartments, for example, go without renter’s insurance, according to InsuranceQuotes.com, and it’s because 45 percent believe it's too expensive.
 Wrong.
 It averages $187 a year.

-Learn the Difference Between Value and a Low Price
+4. The Difference Between Value and a Low Price

 The latter might put a smile on your face the day you make your purchase, says Johnson.
 But value is longer lasting.
 Take Black Friday doorbusters as an example.
 They’re often third-tier brands that are cheaper in price, lacking in features and not built to last.
 Instead, she suggests saving your skimping on things you’re only going to use once (prom dresses come to mind) or those where store brands are just as good as the name brand (like Kirkland Extra Virgin Olive Oil from Costco).

-Look for Additional Savings
+5. Not Looking for Additional Savings

 Instead of buying the cheaper option, just find ways to save on the quality products you know and love.
 For starters, you should compare prices online before heading to the store — and when shopping online, take advantage of coupon sites and cash-back sites, like Ebates.
 Moreover, consider using rewards credit cards or purchasing what you need with discounted gift cards, which you can buy from sites like Cardpool and Raise.
 Let’s say you’re due for a trip to Target: Right now, you can go on Gift Card Granny, a site that aggregates gift card offers and buy a gift card to the store that will save you an additional 7 to 8 percent on your purchase.

 Doing all this allows you to save money without skimping on quality.